SerhatAktay/TrackTx/README.md

 ### Prerequisites

 #### Software
-This pipeline uses bash and R and the required packages will all be installed automatically using Conda.
-If you do not have conda installed on your system you can do so by visiting "https://docs.conda.io/projects/miniconda/en/latest/" and installing miniconda.
+This pipeline uses bash and R and the required packages will all be installed automatically using Conda and it's recommended that you install [miniConda](https://docs.conda.io/projects/miniconda/en/latest/) before running the pipeline.

 #### Data
 The pipeline downloads all data needed, including reference genomes and experimental data (from GEO).
 If you want to use your own reference genome and/or your own locally stored data you can do so by following the instructions in the pipeline.